official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 620. Mr Blair wrote that air strikes had been due to begin at 4.30pm on 14 November, but President Clinton “had decided to pause” when Iraq’s letter was received.
-Mr Blair described Iraq’s response as “full of holes, typical Saddam rubbish”, but early on 15 November action was suspended.252
+Mr Blair described Iraq’s response as “full of holes, typical Saddam rubbish”, but early on 15 November action was suspended.[^252]

 621. Mr Blair wrote that Mr Cook was relieved, but he had been “determined to keep the US alliance intact and functioning at what was a crucial moment”.

-622. Mr Campbell wrote that Mr Blair understood why President Clinton had decided to pause, “but our general view was that we should have gone ahead”.253 He wrote:
+622. Mr Campbell wrote that Mr Blair understood why President Clinton had decided to pause, “but our general view was that we should have gone ahead”.[^253] He wrote:
 “TB was worried we would end up diluting the support we had.
 Clear breach would get us support.
 If we were signalling we weren’t sure, or it didn’t matter, we would dissipate it.”
 Mr Blair and President Clinton spoke eight times over an 18-hour period.

-251 UN Press Release, 15 November 1998, ‘Security Council notes agreement of Iraq to rescind earlier decisions, allow resumption of UNSCOM and IAEA activities’ (SC/6596 IK/258).
+[^251]: UN Press Release, 15 November 1998, ‘Security Council notes agreement of Iraq to rescind earlier
-252 Blair T. A Journey.
+[^252]: Blair T. A Journey.
 Hutchinson, 2010.
-253 Campbell A & Stott R. The Blair Years: Extracts from the Alastair Campbell Diaries.
+[^253]: Campbell A & Stott R. The Blair Years: Extracts from the Alastair Campbell Diaries.
 Hutchinson, 2007.

 140

-The Report of the Iraq Inquiry1.1  |  UK Iraq strategy 1990 to 2000

 623. Mr Campbell recorded in his diary a conversation with Mr Blair on the morning of 15 November, in which he said that “the US were still talking about going in today.